These Stocks are the Biggest Pre-Market Movers on Wednesday

 5 Biggest Movers

-Streaming video giant Netflix, Inc. (NFLX) was the biggest laggard in pre-market trading, plunging around 27.4% at the time of writing.
-The company disappointingly surprised investors in the first quarter of 2022, recording a net loss of 200,000 subscribers compared with the expectations of net additions of 2.5 million.
-Despite the earnings beat, total revenue missed estimates.
-Additionally, Netflix expects a loss of 2 million net subscribers in the June quarter, falling short of Wall Street’s net addition estimates of 2.4 million.

-Nutex Health, Inc. (NUTX) slumped 6.8% in pre-market trading at last watch.
-The healthcare information technology company suffered due to higher-than-average trading volume.
+Meanwhile, Mattel, Inc. (MAT) was the biggest gainer in pre-market trading, rising around 11.7% at the time of writing.
+Positive sentiment followed media reports that the American multinational toy manufacturing and entertainment company is in discussions with private-equity firms for a potential sale.

+Another gainer, Enphase Energy, Inc. (ENPH), an American energy technology company, had surged 9.4% in the pre-market session at last watch.
+Upbeat first-quarter 2022 results and a strong revenue outlook provided by management raised investor optimism.
+For Q2 2022, the company expects revenue in the range of $490 to $520 million, above the consensus estimate of $474 million.

-Super Group (SGHC) Limited (SGHC) rose 6.8% in pre-market trading at the time of writing.
-The surge followed a 3.5% drop in price on Tuesday at the close.
-There is no fundamental news to explain the trading frenzy.
+Prospect Capital Corporation (PSEC) had gained 8.8% in pre-market trading, at the time of writing.
+The surge in price followed a drop of 4.86% at Tuesday’s close.
+There is no fundamental news to explain the price volatility.

-Roku, Inc. (ROKU) lost 6.85% in pre-market trading, at last check, dragged down following Netflix’s disappointing results.
-However, the television streaming platform surged more than 8% at yesterday’s close after Roku disclosed clean room debuts for advertisers.
-Louqman Parampath, VP of Product Management at Roku, said, “The future of TV advertising won’t rely on fragile cookies or consortiums, but on direct connection with actual consumers.
-We are thrilled to help marketers accelerate their shift to TV streaming by putting privacy and transparency first.”

-Paramount Global (PARA) completes the list.
-It declined 5.7% in the pre-market session at the time of writing.
-The American multinational mass media and entertainment conglomerate has no company-specific news explaining the downtrend.
+American electric vehicle maker Lucid Group, Inc. (LCID) rounded off the list.
+It had recorded around a 7% gain in the pre-market trading at the time of writing.
+Positive sentiment followed the company’s agreement with Saudi Arabia to sell up to 100,000 vehicles over a period of ten years.
+The deal includes the commitment of an initial purchase of 50,000 vehicles by Saudi Arabia’s government.

-Continue to watch this space for possible volatility upon the market opens.
-Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…
+Continue to watch this space for potential volatility when the market opens.
+Tomorrow, we’ll have another up-to-date piece on Pre-Market Stock Movers…

 Discover new investment ideas with data you can trust